MagiusCHE/gamedek/README.md

 ![immagine](https://user-images.githubusercontent.com/46496052/116123083-dd347180-a6c2-11eb-9a1f-3872ddbf4155.png)

 ## Build
+- Reuirements: `node 15.14.0`, `yarn` (aur require basic [aur package devel tools](https://wiki.archlinux.org/title/creating_packages))
-- Clone entire project
+- `git clone --recurse-submodules -j8 https://github.com/MagiusCHE/gamedek.git` clone entire project
-- `yarn update`
+- `cd gamedek && yarn update` to update all dependencies
 - `yarn dist:linux:unpacked` (or any other dist)
-- install package in your os specified folder.
+- install package in your os specified folder. (from `/dist`)
   - for arch linux install it in `/opt/gamedek` (or use `yarn aur-install`)
 - `yarn local-update-plugins-themes` to use all plugins and default theme
 - `gamedek` to launch it!

 ## Travis-CI in Prod
-- Every pull in `prod` will trigger Travis compilation and release.
+- Every push or PR to `prod` will trigger Travis compilation and release.

 ## Credits
 - for Core: